adobe/buildrunner/README.rst

         <or>
         platform: linux/arm64/v8 # an apple m1 architecture

-        # Multi-platform images
-        # Specify a list of platforms to build for, and buildrunner will build a manifest
+        # For Multi-platform images please specify a list of platforms to build for
-        # list image with the given platforms
+        # and buildrunner will build images with the given platforms.
+        # Please note that these may be built using emulated architectures which
+        # will be slower than native builds.
         platform:
           - linux/amd64
           - linux/arm64/v8